Past Members of the Scientific Advisory Board

 - Arvind Gupta (Mitacs) - Combinatorics, Optimization and Complexity Theory.
 Member of BIRS SAB, 2001-2005.

-- Peter Guttorp (University of Washington) - Uses of Stochastic Models in Scientific Applications in Hydrology, Atmospheric Science, Geophysics, Environmental Science, and Hematology.
+- Peter Guttorp (Department of Statistics, University of Washington) - Uses of Stochastic Models in Scientific Applications in Hydrology, Atmospheric Science, Geophysics, Environmental Science, and Hematology.
 Member of BIRS SAB, 2001-2003.

 - Pavol Hell (Simon Fraser University) - Computational Combinatorics.
 Member of BIRS SAB, 2008-2010.